 Tension levels tougher than expected

-As you may have gathered from the name, the Proworks Glute Band is all about growing your booty to Kardashian-level proportions—naturally.
+As you may have gathered from the name, the Proworks Glute Band is all about growing your booty to Kardashian-level proportions—without any pricey procedures.

 Proworks Glute Band: everything you need to know

 Price of the Proworks Glute Band

 The Proworks Glute Band is reasonably priced, starting from £6.95 ($9.55) for a single Glute Band or £9.95 ($13.67) for a set of two bands on Amazon.

 Form of the Proworks Glute Band

 As far as resistance bands go, you can’t go too far wrong with your form.
 Is it stretchy?
 Yes.
 Does it have some tension?
 Yes.
 Then it’s probably going to do the job.

 But, as your glutes are the body’s biggest muscles, resistance bands for working your butt and lower body tend to last better if they’re made from strong material and are designed as small loops.
 The Proworks Glute Band, a robust looped band made from a mix of cotton, polyester and latex, ticks both those boxes.

 You can choose between three different sizes, which correspond with tension level: small offers high resistance, medium gives you, well, medium resistance, and large provides low resistance.

 The great thing about this resistance band is that it actually stays in place rather than sliding up and down your legs like a pair of old tights.
 That might not sound groundbreaking, but when you’ve used bands before that require readjustment every few seconds, it makes a huge difference.